Skip to content

 Microsoft Excel is one of the most popular tools for working with QuickBooks data.
 Syntra ODBC lets you pull live QuickBooks data directly into Excel spreadsheets using standard SQL queries.

-• Microsoft Excel 2016 or later
+• Microsoft Excel 2016 or later (any version with the modern Get Data ribbon).

 This method uses Excel’s built-in data connection wizard.